Eheran1/Bikebus_Battery/README.md

 You can also read all of my posts in this thread.
 Be aware that some details changed over time as I understood the system better, so make sure to read everything (or ask here/there) before damaging something. https://www.pedelecforum.de/forum/index.php?threads/go-swissdrive-bikebus-service-adapter.94004/

+# BMS
+Of course we also need to connect the BMS itself to the battery cells.
+Just changing the BMS means the battery itself will work, but the display will not show the capacity nor the current.
+The contact would also always be live and since there are magnets in the plug, steel will get attracted and could short it.
+In the "Pinout Akku Balancing.jpg" you can find the pinout of the existing balancing plug.
+Please check to make sure this is correct for you too.
+Snip one wire at a time, insert a piece of heat shrink tube, solder it to the new BMS plug, slide the heat shrink over and apply heat to shrink/seal the connection.
+One wire at a time reduces the risk of short circuits.

 *Daly SMART H SERIES L-Ion BMS 10S 36V for 55 dollar.
 I used the "BT+UART" one and then had to cut the BT lines to get UART (I did not have the right connector!).
 You should choose the BT+CAN version instead, it has both cables.
 The BT is nice to have, as you can check the battery status and change settings with your phone.
 We could also add a website to the MCU and let it do the same things, but that is a bit of effort to implement. https://bmsdaly.com/products/daly-smart-lifepo4-bms-4s-8s-16s-24s-12v-24v-48v-li-ion-10s-36v-13s-48v-20s-72v-40a-60a-bms-for-lithium-18650-battery-1